Commit today

 5. I will detach myself from the outcome I seek.

-I understand how my needs are the source of my inability to earn conversations.
-I dedicate my energy to distinguish between desiring and needing.
+I understand how need is the source of my inability to earn conversations.
 I will be energetic and hopeful without feeling out of control or desperate.
-This detachment will reflect in how I communicate with others and help me draw them closer -- pull, rather than push.
+I will reflect detachment in how I communicate.
+This will help me draw them closer -- pull, rather than push.
 I will practice non-hunger and “principled disinterest.”
-I will not educate nor provide value without being invited.

 6. I will listen for negative cues and embrace them.